-When I was doing research for this article, my mind was blown away because of what I found.
+When I was doing research about the benefits or organic gardening, my mind was blown away because of what I found.

-Yes! they are only 9 benefits impact 3 different areas of our life, but they have a very huge impact.
+Yes! they are only 9 benefits of gardening impact 3 different areas of our life, but they have a very huge impact.

 Just let me show you.